-On August 12, 2019, Mobile Networking Solutions, LLC filed a complaint against our wholly owned subsidiary Sling Media L.L.C. for infringement of two patents: U.S. Patent No. 7,543,177 (the "177 patent") and U.S. Patent No. 7,958,388 (the "388 patent"), each entitled "Methods and Systems for a Storage System."
+On August 12, 2019, Mobile Networking Solutions, LLC ("Mobile Networking Solutions") filed a complaint against our wholly-owned subsidiary Sling Media L.L.C. for infringement of two patents: United States Patent No. 7,543,177 (the "177 patent") and United States Patent No. 7,958,388 (the "388 patent"), each entitled "Methods and Systems for a Storage System."
 Mobile Networking Solutions alleges infringement in connection with Sling Media L.L.C.'s use of a Hadoop Distributed File System for storage and processing of large data files.
 Pursuant to a stipulation of the parties, on December 16, 2019, the Court entered an order staying the case for six months so the parties may discuss settling the case.
+On May 12, 2020, pursuant to the parties' joint request, the Court ordered dismissal of the case with prejudice.
+This matter is now concluded.